Mahalabia (Muhallebi)

 • Do not add the toppings immediately after pouring the Mahalabia into cups.
 It’s better to wait until you’re ready to serve it before adding your chosen toppings.

 • You can adjust the sweetness to your liking.
+The amount mentioned in the recipe will make this dessert mildly sweet.

 • Make sure to let the Mahalabia cool properly in the fridge before consuming it to fully enjoy its creamy consistency.